WELCOME TO OUR EARLY YEARS FOUNDATION STAGE

-The Early Years Foundation Stage long term plan at West Oxford Community Primary School has been developed by all Early Years staff using the EYFS Statutory Framework and the Development Matters Framework as guidance.
+The Early Years Foundation Stage long term plans at West Oxford Community Primary School have been developed by all Early Years staff using the EYFS Statutory Framework and the EYFS Development Matters document as guidance.
+The documents outline what the children in our Foundation Stage will experience during their time in both our nursery and reception class.
+Please see 'whole school curriculum overview' for these documents.

 THE CHILD AS A LEARNER